For further details regarding ED Nurse Vacancies contact:

 “I don’t see myself leaving UHBW anytime soon.”

 Having previously worked at Frenchay Hospital, Gloucestershire, Simon was on the lookout for an opportunity to take his career in a new direction.
 After recommendations from a friend who was then working at UHBW, Simon took the leap; taking up a role as Senior Radiographer.
 This was just the beginning of Simon’s journey.

 As a Senior Radiographer, Simon brought much experience to the UHBW team, so when he took an interest in A&E, he was encouraged to make the switch, moving departments and putting his skills into practice in a new setting.

 Having found a new professional direction, Simon fell back in love with Radiography and was soon promoted to Superintendent, before being made Principal Radiographer last year.

-“There’s no working environment more supportive than UH Bristol.
+“There’s no working environment more supportive than UH Bristol and Weston.
 Everyone is keen to help you excel, encouraging every staff member to reach for career goals they didn’t even realise they had.”

 “Even since I’ve been here, I’ve seen the team excel hugely.
 Everyone looks after one another and the constant technology advances really help us provide the best possible care.”

 Leanne started working at UHBW as an Audiologist in 2004, drawn to the Trust for the size of the Health Sciences department and the opportunity it offered her to explore different aspects of her role.

 While in her role, Leanne has also enjoyed becoming a mentor for younger employees and students.
 Encouraged to take on the mentoring position by her seniors, Leanne was surprised by how much she enjoyed it and how much it revealed to her about her role as an Audiologist.